pravega/pravega/docs/basic-reader-and-writer.md

 ## ReaderGroup Notifications

-ReaderGroup api supports different types of notifications.
-The supported notifications are
+The ReaderGroup api supports different types of notifications.
+Currently, we have one type implemented, but we plan to add more over time.
+The type we currently support is the following:

 1. SegmentEvent Notification

-A segment event is triggered when the total number of segments managed by the ReaderGroup changes.
+A segment event is triggered when the total number of segments managed by the reader group changes.
 During a scale operation segments can be split into multiple or merged into some other segment causing the total number of segments to change.
-The total number of segments can also change when configuration of the reader group is changed, for example modify the configuration of a reader group to add/remove a stream.
+The total number of segments can also change when the configuration of the reader group changes, for example, when it adds or removes a stream.

 The method for subscribing to SegmentEvent notifications is shown below
 ```